Revised 15/28 October 2013

 Photo 1, H. acuta, Photo 2, H. australis, Photo 3, H. australis, D. nummularia, Photo 4, H. kerrii, Photo 5, H. carnosa, Photo 6, H. latifolia.

 NEW I have some Hoyas that are still unclasssified, although several have bloomed.
 Most have interesting (medium to very large) leaves or great potential for interesting flowers.
 I am offering 10 of the following and are sold only as a collection for $100.
-I am sure that under someone else's growing conditions these will bloom but don't expect large blue flowers with yellow dots!
+I am sure that under someone else's growing conditions these will bloom and be classified but don't expect large blue flowers with yellow dots!

 1 H. sp.
 IV From WMZ